Cat owners get to experience two unique emotions.

 Glucosamine is a type of sugar molecule that has been shown to have mild anti-inflammatory effects.
 It’s 100% safe for cats and, among other things, helps promote cartilage health.
 We pair our glucosamine supplement for cats with chondroitin because this ingredient helps further protect against the wear-and-tear of cartilage and the urinary tract.

-Then, we add taurine: an essential amino acid that cats can’t make on their own, but must have.
+Then, we add taurine: an essential amino acid that cats can’t make on their own, but must have with many important benefits.
 Taurine supports cats’ eyes, digestive system, and hearts —areas that may otherwise cause pain if not properly cared for through the diet.

 Finally, we include a purified form of sulfur called Methyl Sulfonyl Methane (MSM) because it helps cats’ bodies better absorb the powerful combination of glucosamine and chondroitin.